Did Dick Cheney give orders to allow a plane, allegedly American Airlines Flight 77, to hit the Pentagon on the morning of Sept. 11?

 Mineta may have genuinely believed that Cheney was confirming an order to shoot down the incoming plane, but that makes no sense given what the young man said.
 If the order was to shoot the plane down, why would he have asked several times if the order stood?
 It was much more likely he was questioning the order because it was the unexpected order NOT to shoot the plane down.

-Rumsfeld’s claim that he had no idea that a plane was headed towards the Pentagon 40 minutes after controllers knew the Flight 77 was hijacked stretches credulity to the breaking point – and contradicts other evidence.
+Rumsfeld’s claim that he had no idea that a plane was headed towards the Pentagon 40 minutes after controllers were convinced that Flight 77 was hijacked stretches credulity to the breaking point – and contradicts other evidence.
 Cheney has already said in interviews he was on the phone with Rumsfeld shortly after arriving in the PEOC.
 If that was before 9:20 then Rumsfeld had to have known about the approaching plane.
 And if that’s true, why wasn’t the building evacuated?

 You see the problem?